 Zooarchaeologists seek to answer questions about the human past using animal remains from the archaeological record.
 These researchers explore what people ate, what environments were like, the movements of animals across landscapes, relationships between people and animals, and more.
 In this talk Gillian Wong will dive into what it means to be a zooarchaeologist and how animal remains can be used to address several key questions in our understanding of the human past.
 She will draw specifically from her PhD work that uses the remains of micro-mammals, like rodents and insectivores, from Langmahdhalde, an archaeological site in southwestern Germany, to reconstruct climates and environments during the stone age.
 What kind of vegetation existed during this time and how cold was it?
 But more importantly, what implications does all this have for human settlement of the region?
+This lecture is limited to 100 attendees.

 About the Presenter